 Orang, where 59 hogs were released over a period of five years (2011-15) was the second re-introduction site.
 And Barnadi Wildlife Sanctuary was the third, where 16 hogs were released in 2016-17.
 Of these, Orang has been the “biggest success story”.
 “We believe that the population there has increased to 150-200; the pygmy hog has bred and spread out, and all because of proper grassland management,” Narayan asserted.

-The hard work of tracking the species in the wild
+The hard work of tracking pygmy hogs in the wild

 Apart from the field signs of monitoring the released hogs (footprints, nests, foraging marks, droppings, etc.), some of them are radio-tracked as well—a process that has taken an unusual amount of effort.
 “It’s easier to tag a snake than a pygmy hog!”
 Narayan says.
 The ear tags, for example, kept coming off as the animal brushed against the tall grass while foraging.
 “After many attempts we now use a smaller, coin-sized implant that can be implanted just a few days before its release and the wound heals quickly.”